Is it Recommended that a Pottery Kiln Be Vented?

 How to Stay Safe with Kiln Ventilation

-Whatever kiln ventilation you choose to use, it must take the fumes from the room and remove them to the outside.
-Don’t underestimate kiln ventilation or its importance to safety.
-Check on the description to see that the ventilation system you have chosen can adequately ventilate your kiln.
+Whatever kiln ventilation you choose, it must remove the fumes from the room and discharge them to the outside.
+Don’t underestimate the importance of kiln ventilation to safety.
+Check the description to see that the ventilation system you have chosen can adequately ventilate your kiln.

 Before you set up a kiln ventilation system, read the instructions carefully.
 This prevents incorrect installation or incorrect operation, which can be dangerous.
 In addition, you may need professional installation for both types of ventilation systems unless you or someone you know is handy.
 You also need to inspect and maintain the ventilation system occasionally.